monde/mms2r/README.txt

 == FEATURES

-* TMail from 1.3.1 of ActionMailer is shipped as a vendor library with MMS2R
+* get_media and get_text methods return a File that can be used in attachment_fu

-* get_media and get_text methods return a File that can be used in attachment_fu == SYNOPSIS:
+== SYNOPSIS:

   require 'rubygems'